 Make sure the kids know the difference between real and toy guns

 This is the most important part.
 Kids should be well aware of the damage that real guns can do and the fact that playing with toy ones is part of a fun game that should be responsibly enjoyed.
-Ensuring that children appreciate the difference between the two is essential.
+Many times, these real guns might look quite similar to a toy gun with all the 80% AR15 jigs and other fittings which is why it is essential to ensure that the children appreciate the difference between the two.

 Encourage the kids to play in a game with actual rules

 This is a second important factor to remember.
 Without rules playing with toy guns can become violent very quickly as the children may see a gun as a weapon rather than a tool or piece of equipment to help them win a game.
 Discourage the idea that people ‘die’ when shot and instead introduce a point scoring system.

 Not only is it fun to share the joy that children get from even simple games, but playing with your kids promotes family bonding and respect.
 Not only is this important in a general way, but particularly so when it comes to the sensitive issue of guns.
 By playing with and observing your children with items like toy guns you can ensure the violence levels are kept to a minimum.
 Not only that, but you will be able to constantly reinforce the difference between real and fake guns and ensure that the children respect the boundaries of personal boundaries and dangerous behaviour.